National Cemeteries:

 • Documentation is required - DD214

-• VA does not cover all costs associated with funeral & cemetery
+• VA does not cover all costs associated with funeral & cemetery arrangements.

 • Casket only covered for death on active duty

-What the VA offers:
+What the VA offers for service-related death:

 • Free plot in National Cemetery

-• Free marker – Gov’t regulations
+• Free marker – Per gov’t regulations: Order Form Here

 • US Flag & Presidential Certificate

-• Military Funeral Honors with “Taps”
+• Military Honors

 Service-related Death